On divisorial (i) classes: Introduction

 The main results of this article are the following three theorems.
-The first of these theorems, which we prove in Section~\ref{s:Noether}, generalizes the Max Noether inequality for $(-1)$ curves on $X_{2,s}$ to $(-1)$ classes (to higher dimensional spaces i.e. $n\geq 2$).
+The first of these theorems, which we prove in Section~\ref{s:Noether}, generalizes the Max Noether inequality for $(-1)$ curves on $X_{2,s}$ to divisorial $(i)$ classes (in higher dimensional spaces, i.e. $n\geq 2$) for $i\in\{-1,0,1\}$.